nikip123/hackathon/README.md

 2. Open the frontend in a browser (see Frontend Setup).
 3. Interact with the application through the user interface.
 ### Warning!
-Make sure you are working on a copy of your application - the project might affect your resources if it is not protected.
+Make sure you are working on a copy of your application - the project might affect your resources if they are not protected.

 ## Dependencies
 The `requirements.txt` file specifies the Python dependencies: